Elliptic boundary value problems for Bessel operators, with applications to anti-de Sitter spacetimes: Elliptic boundary value problems

-The family of $u_n$ is linearly independent and each $u_n$ solves the boundary value problem.
-If $0 < \nu < 1/2$, then $T_0' = \gamma_+ + T_0$ is a compact perturbation of the original problem; thus the problem with $T_0'$ replacing $T_0$ is not Fredholm either.
-If $1/2 \leq \nu < 1$ then the problem with $T_0'$ satisfies the Lopatinski{\v\i} condition, so is indeed Fredholm. \end{example}
+The family $\{u_n\}$ is linearly independent and each $u_n$ solves the boundary value problem.
+If $0 < \nu < 1/2$, then $T' = \gamma_+ + T$ is a compact perturbation of the original problem; thus the problem with $T'$ replacing $T$ is not Fredholm either.
+If $1/2 \leq \nu < 1$ then the problem with $T'$ satisfies the Lopatinski{\v\i} condition, so is indeed Fredholm by the arguments in Section \ref{sect:fredholm}. \end{example}

 Before proceeding with the next lemma, suppose that $P \in \mathrm{Bess}_\nu(X)$ and $\mu$ is a density of product type near $\partial X$.
 If $P$ is elliptic at $p \in \partial X$, then so is $P^*$, since the function \eqref{eq:properlyellipticpolynomial} is simply replaced by its complex conjugate.